 By Robert Wright, editor of the Mindful Resistance Newsletter

 To impeach or not to impeach?
-Last month’s BuzzFeed report that Trump suborned perjury led to a new wave of impeachment talk.
+This week’s BuzzFeed report that Trump suborned perjury led to a new wave of impeachment talk.
 Then, awkwardly for those doing the talking, the Special Counsel’s office said the story wasn’t entirely accurate.

 But rest assured that there will be more impeachment talk.
 And I’m guessing that when all the evidence comes out, this talk won’t be wholly without foundation.
 Which raises the question: should you join in the talk?
 Should you urge your congressional representatives to impeach, and become an impeachment enthusiast, and click on so many impeachment-related headlines that Google starts mainlining impeachment news into your brain?